Breadvan_update_003: Acquiring the base car

 High-end V12 base car from Italy

 This grand tourer was built from 1996 to 2001.
 It marked the brands return to a front-engine, rear-wheel drive layout for its 2-seater 12-cylinder models.
 This was 23 years after they replaced the last car featuring this layout by a mid-engined sportscar.
 An upgraded version did arrive in 2002.
 We deliberately did not not choose this car as a base vehicle for the coachbuilding project.
 The manual gearbox in the pre life cycle update was a must-have.
-The client also did not favoure styling changes are by our client.
+The customer also did not like the style changes after the facelift.
 The front-engine, rear-wheel drive transaxle layout, with the 6-speed gearbox located at the rear axle together with the limited slip differential is a fantastic setup for our Breadvan Hommage.
 The tubular steel space frame chassis is a great base for this coachbuilding project.
 The manufacturer soldered aluminium body panels to this frame.

 Carbon fibre optional extras

 For the purpose of a great seating position and unique materials this client car features specific gems like the optional carbon fibre race bucket seats.
 A full black leather interior was the understated and sporty choice of the first owner of this car.
 Most important: the lovely H-pattern manual gearbox.